miketang84/forustm/README.md

 And then, you can operate everything in the browser.

+- You can go to `http://127.0.0.1:{port}/login_with_admin`, and account: `admin@admin.com`, password: `admin` to initialize the bootup content of this site.
+- go `http://127.0.0.1:{port}/admin_secion` to create sections, manage section orders, manage the top articles in one section, etc

 #### Scripts

 You can use ./scripts/create_test_user.sh to create some test user to login in browser.